Tetramethylammonium ozonide

-Tetramethylammonium ozonide is an oxygen rich compound containing a tetramethylammonium cation (N(CH_{3})_{4}) and an ozonide anion (O_{3}^{−}).
+Tetramethylammonium ozonide is an oxygen rich compound with the chemical formula [(CH3)4N]O3.
+It consists of tetramethylammonium cations ([(CH3)4N]+) and ozonide anions (O3-).
 The compound is a free radical with one unpaired electron.

 It can be created through the metathesis reaction with caesium ozonide (CsO_{3}) in a liquid ammonia solution.

 Tetramethylammonium ozonide was found to be stable; it forms into transparent red crystals, and only decomposes above 75 °C.